In Beta Phase

-Trackers allow you to track the occurrence of certain keywords or phrases in a conversation.
-You can define the keywords or phrases in a Tracker and Symbl will return messages that contain same or contextually similar phrases.
+Trackers allow you to track the occurrence of certain key words or phrases in a conversation so you can identify emerging trends and gauge the nature of interactions.
+You can define keywords or phrases in a Tracker and Symbl will return messages that contain the same or contextually similar phrases.

-One of the biggest challenges of using tracking is that most Trackers look for exact matches whereas individuals may be talking about the same thing but are not using the exact phrases.
+One of the biggest challenges of tracking key words or phrases in natural human conversations is that individuals may be talking about the same thing but may not use the exact key word or phrase defined.
 For example, “I don’t have any money” is contextually similar to “I ran out of budget” as both represent similar inherent meaning.

 offset parameter shows you the extent to which the match has occured with the tracking keywords.

 Using these insights you can introduce process improvements and strategies that align with your business goals.

 The tracker names used in the example below are only for explanatory purposes.
 You can create any tracker for your usecase and assign any name you like.